 Other Chicken recipes you will want to try.

 You can never have too many chicken recipes on hand.
 If you are looking for some different but tasty chicken breast recipes you will love Stuffed Italian Chicken Rolls that are oozing with melty cheese.
 For something a that is more on the healthy side try my delicious Chicken with Spinach and Tomatoes.
-Marinated Grilled Stuffed Chicken Breast is perfect for quick summer meal.
+Marinated Grilled Stuffed Chicken Breast or Smoked Chicken Legs(Drumsticks) are perfect for a summery meal.
 Or try my hearty and comforting Chicken Spezzatino (Italian Chicken Stew).

 I love to get your feedback so if you tried this recipe for Chicken Limone or any other recipes on this website, please leave me a comment below.
 I hope you enjoy our recipes and look forward to hearing from you!